sq/JSIL/README.md

 For help on getting started using JSILc, see [the wiki](https://github.com/sq/JSIL/wiki).

+JSIL is currently in partial maintenance mode (due to time constraints on the maintainer's part), but bug reports and questions are still actively responded to.
+Pull requests still welcome!

 License
 =======

 Copyright 2011 K. Gadd

+Additional contributions by Igor Kiselev and assorted community members.

 License: MIT/X11

-Replay/Record support & emscripten integration sponsored by Mozilla Corporation
+Replay/Record support & Emscripten integration sponsored by Mozilla Corporation

 License: MIT/X11

 Acknowledgements